What is the Gangaur festival?

 The best spots to see and click pictures of vibrant Mela are in Tripolia Bazar of the walled city.
 Sitting arrangements are made on the roof of the verandah of the market.

-After the fair people go to visit relatives and friends and eat treats.
+After the fair, people go to visit relatives and friends and eat treats.
 The evening before, ladies and girls get Mehandi designs on their hands and legs as a custom.
+That is how the Gangaur celebration in Jaipur takes place.

 Gangaur Festival Recipes – Food

 It is a custom to eat and distribute Jaipur’s traditional sweet Ghevar.
-People eat ghevar and gift them to their sisters and daughters on the eve.
+People eat ghevar and gift it to their sisters and daughters on the eve.

 Where to buy the best Ghevar in Jaipur?